Writing seems challenging from time to time.

 Descriptive Essay about Food

 You can describe the cooking process or the dish itself.
-Find out what ingredients are there, how to cook the dish, and how to rich this kind of taste you experienced.
+Find out what ingredients are there, how to cook the dish, and how to reach this kind of taste you experienced.
 When describing the flavor and smell, use figurative language.

 ⚙️ Descriptive Essay Outline